michaelmacinnis/oh/README.md

     cd ..
     rm -r greeting junk || echo "rm failed!"

-If you've used other Unix shells, oh should feel familiar.
 Where oh diverges from traditional Unix shells is in its programming language features.